Deepankar1729/ecommerce_basic/README.md

 ### 3️⃣ Create a `.env` File

-In the root of your project, create a file named `.env` and add your keys:
+In the root of your project, create a file named `.env` and add your key:

     ```env
        STRIPE_SECRET_KEY=sk_test_YOUR_OWN_SECRET_KEY